r0ute/d2e-enhancer/README.md

 - **Relic Insights**:
   - View a complete list of all specific products that a relic can produce before exploring it
 - **Quick Save & Load Functionality**:
-  - Quick save and load with F5 and F9 keys, featuring a configurable quick save slot option.
+  - Quick save and load with F5 and F9 keys, featuring a configurable quick save slot option

 ## Getting Started